Richard Greenbury

 Sir Richard Greenbury (31 July 1936 – 27 September 2017) was an English businessman, and chairman and chief executive of the British retailer Marks and Spencer from 1988 to 1999.
 During his tenure, the company continued to grow until its profits peaked in 1997 and 1998 when it was the second most profitable retailer in the world after Wal-Mart, and the ninth largest company in Britain.
 After resigning as executive chairman, he was succeeded by Peter Salsbury.

 Early life

-Greenbury was born in Carlisle and educated at Ealing County Grammar School in London.
+Sir Richard was born in Carlisle in 1936, living in Leeds for six years before the family moved to West London.
 As a young man he claimed to have been, "The most caned boy in school", an achievement that he suggested had taught him, "The importance of discipline."
 Although academically able, at over six-foot Greenbury's real enthusiasm lay in playing sport, which he excelled at.
 He played football for his school's 1st XI, and later at county level, while playing tennis as well.

 However, after his mother contracted cancer, Greenbury felt obliged to leave school with only six O-levels and abandon sport; opting to start earning at the age of sixteen and missing out on a university education.
 Just before his seventeenth birthday, Greenbury took a modest job at Lillywhites.